-In Part 2, Abha Narain Lambah talks about her rich experience with conservation projects in India.
+In the concluding part of the interview, Abha Narain Lambah talks about her rich experience with conservation projects in India.
 She shares her views on pertinent issues like ‘Adopt A Monument,’ adaptive re-use, and the state of architecture colleges in India.

 (Read about Abha’s journey to Mumbai and her role in latest UNESCO inscription, in Part 1)

 The UNESCO inscription is also a call to action.
 The inscription does not automatically erase environmental and urban pressures on Bombay’s Victorian Gothic and Art Deco buildings.
 Can you tell us about your rich and varied experience in the field of conservation?
 What are some of the largest projects you have worked on?

 Abha: I think normally most people start with doing one interior or a house, and then graduate to doing public buildings.
 With me, it was just the opposite.
 My first project was a streetscape at Dadabhai Naoroji Road, Mumbai.
 I worked on design guidelines for signage and street furniture.
 That was the first project I got from MMRDA in 1998.
 I then went on to work on the conservation of Elphinstone College, and one pilot project for Horniman Circle on Botawala Building.
 We just had six lakh rupees, and we wanted to show to the association that something is possible even in six lakh rupees.
 Interestingly, I started in reverse, first, with streetscape projects and then on individual buildings.
 In terms of the UNESCO dossier, I have worked on the High Court, Bombay University, Elphinstone College, and Prince of Wales Museum.
 In essence, I have worked on the Victorian buildings.